Isakdl/IDportal/projectspec.md

 7. Ability for users to add a review, this is analyzed in coherence to W3C recommendations.
 8. Implemented using MongoDB and react.
+9. Responsive
+10. Give the feeling of being Hipster, clean, modern

 # Division of labor

+We all split the work between each other but everyone has a different responsibility to make sure something happens.
+Viyan has the main responsibility of design, Marc is the project leader and Isak has the main responsibility back end.

 # Time plan